isle-project/graphmaker/lib/docs/readme-template.md

 #### Tab Completion

-When you hit TAB, the repl will attempt to complete the current command name, file name, or other command argument.
+When you hit TAB, the REPL will attempt to complete the current command name, file name, or other command argument.
 Hit TAB once to complete as far as possible.
 If there is ambiguity, only a partial command will be shown; then hit TAB again to see a list of possible matches.